xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 Resource folders:

 **TO BE DONE (in priority order)**
+ - CHECK NOTHING GETS STALLED ON CHANNELS !!!
+USE DEFAULT ?
  - everything
  - mode state to disk cache from dbs
  - clean code